leaderit/radio-86rk-monitor/README.md

 binary variants for my goals, i did not found sources for my modifications.
 Eventualy, i restored it from scratch by reverce enginering of the original binary file.

+I described and commented it well enouth for future modifications and your education goals.

 # Tools for compile sources are

 Tools for compile sources are: